IGNF/myria3d/README.md

 A fast and sensitive semantic segmentation of High Density Lidar data was performed with geometric rule-based algorithm to identify buildings.
 It yielded a high number of false positive.
 Around 160km² of Lidar data was thoroughly inspected to identify false positive and false negative.
 At larger scale, this kind of human inspection would be intractable.

 ### Objective
 We train a semantic segmentation neural network to confirm or refute automatically the majority of "candidate" buildings points obtained from the rule-based algorithm, while also identifying cases of uncertainty for human inspection.
 This results in an output point cloud in which only a fraction of the candidate building points remain to be inspected.
-Inspection is facilitated thorugh the production of an inspection shapefile in order to efficiently select and validate (or invalidate) candidate building points.
+Inspection is facilitated through the production of an inspection shapefile in order to efficiently select and validate (or invalidate) candidate building points.

 ### Content